-We understand that having a leak can be worrying: it's a hassle (and potential cost) that you could do without.
-We want to make life easier by providing all the advice you need in this booklet.
+We understand that having a leak can be worrying and we want to make life easier by providing all the advice you need in this booklet.

 Water is a valuable resource and costs a lot of money to take from rivers, store in reservoirs, treat and deliver to you.
 We're really keen to work with you so that leaks are fixed as soon as possible.